OxfordRSE/publications/DEVELOPMENT.md

 The [people.json](people.json) contains a list of people (format: Surname, F.) that is used to highlight members of the team in the output citation format.
-If you have multiple possible spellings or initials (for example, a middle initial), add all possible combinations here.
+If you have multiple possible spellings or initials (for example, a middle initial), add all possible combinations here, with the longest string length first, as lookups proceed sequentially from the top of the array.
+For example, if you have a long name with many initials, such as `ReallyLongName, M. A. N.
+Y.`, then that should come before the short form `ReallyLongName, Y.` in `people.json`.

 ## Adding a project